Burgerversenker/LDAP-Config-Manager/readme.md

 Tested:
  -Fedora 32, VSC with python3 and tkinter installed
- -Every bigger Linux distribution with python and tkinter (likely in your repo) should work
+ -Every bigger Linux distribution with python and tkinter (check repo) should work